 Average girls body mass index charts

-The standard CDC charts of childrens Body Mass index (BMI) are the new recommended method to judge if a girl child is overweight, obese, normal or underweight.
+The standard CDC charts of childrens Body Mass index (BMI) are the new recommended method to judge whether a female child is overweight, obese, normal or underweight.

 Then, look up the BMI and Age on these charts, to see if the the BMI is higher than the 85th percentile or 95th percentile lines, which the CDC defines as girls Overweight and Obese thresholds.